 Final Thoughts & What’s Next

-Google released Android 10 in September following a 6-month beta period, which means developers like LG have potentially had around 9 months or longer to work on it.
+Google released Android 10 in September following a 6-month beta period, which means developers and manufacturers like LG have potentially had around 11+ months to work on it.
 For now, be patient and we’ll update this post the moment we learn more about LG updates, plans, betas, or see any announcements.

 Samsung Galaxy Android 10 Update Info (2020)